VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/operations/Joining VNAO/20 How to Join/_index.md

 ## Carrier Qualification

-Each month, we hold a carrier qualification event where VTs can show that they are ready to take the next step.
+Each month, VNAO holds a carrier qualification event where VTs can show that they are ready to take the next step.
 During the qualification sortie the following requirements must be met:

 - Cold start your aircraft from the ramp
 - Navigate to an assigned waypoint